DOG ADOPTION & VISITATION APPOINTMENTS AT THE

 “Do I need appointments to adopt other animals?”

-“How do I make an appointment?”
+“How do I make an appointment to adopt a dog?”

 Make your appointment by calling 716-875-7360, ext.
 207. PLEASE LEAVE ONLY ONE MESSAGE!
 Your call will be returned in the order it was received.